 The seamless transfer of your assets cannot be accomplished without a trust, will, or other essential estate planning documents.
-Drafting these documents is notoriously difficult, but it is best tackled sooner than later.
+Drafting these documents can be simple or notoriously difficult, but it is best tackled sooner than later.
 Scott Weible provides patient guidance throughout the entirety of the estate planning process and helps you make the hard decisions that will later benefit your loved ones.

-The estate planning process is full of important decisions, but one of the most essential involves the creation of a will or a trust.
+The estate planning process is full of important decisions, but one of the most essential involves choosing a will or a trust.
 There is no one good solution for all estate holders, so it is important to look carefully at both options and consult an estate planning attorney before making a final decision.

 Trusts are generally favored by those eager to avoid probate.
 A variety of other conveniences are associated with trusts, such as the immediate transfer of property management if the estate holder becomes incapacitated.
 Without a trust, the court may be required to appoint a guardian or conservator before beneficiaries can access assets.
 Another advantage of a trust is that it is never a matter of public record.